PratyushTripathy/QGIS-Plugin-Produce-Training-Samples-For-Deep-Learning/UsageInstructions/README.md

    * When JPG format is opted and **Equalise Histogram** is checked, the input image is converted to 8-bit data.
    * TIFF format exports all the bands in the input raster. **Equalise Histogram** option will be disabled.
 Original values of the raster will be exported.

-**Available combinations in the plugin:**<br/>
-* Export labelled tiles to see whether a feature is present or not in image chips
-* Export mask tiles to trace the footprint of the feature in image chips
-* Export tiles with the center pixel value of the classified raster as the label